-Fresh fears two years on from Telford tractor crash
+Call for more action to stop crashes at Shropshire home

 - Published

-A couple who had a tractor smash through their living room in 2020 say they want better road safety outside their house after an increase in problems.
+A couple who had a tractor smash through their living room in 2020 say they want better road safety outside their house in Shropshire after an increase in problems.

-Gemma and Darren Jones's home is by a sharp bend on Cotwall Lane in Telford, and they complain there have been four serious incidents since 2015.
+Gemma and Darren Jones's home is by a sharp bend on Cotwall Lane, High Ercall, and they complain there have been four serious incidents since 2015.

-Mr Jones said his van was crushed last month by a lorry carrying livestock.
+Mr Jones says his van was crushed last month by a lorry carrying livestock.

 Telford and Wrekin Council said it was in talks about potential measures.